LEARNAcademy/Instructor-Handbook/README.md

 ### Meetings

 There are two meetings that instructors are regularly a part of.
-What follows is a breakdown of what those meetings.
+What follows is a breakdown of those meetings.

 #### Staff Meetings